AndreeaMihaelaP/WEB/README.md

      - an animated robot made only with HTML and CSS
  - Bootstrap
    - Startup landing page: https://andreeamihaelap.github.io/Web-developer/Bootstrap/Startup-landing-page/#
-      - small project where the user can subscribe to the page
+      - project where the user can subscribe to the page
       - landing page campaign was designed with Mailchimp
    - Layout: https://andreeamihaelap.github.io/Web-developer/CSS-grid-and-layout/Layout-template/#
-     - small template in which I learned the basic layout for a page
+     - template in which I learned the basic layout for a page
      - made with CSS grid and flex
  - JavaScript
  - DOM - Document Object Model
    - Shopping List: https://andreeamihaelap.github.io/Web-developer/DOM/Concepts/#
-     - small exercise with events
+     - exercise with events